Specification

 YAML and plain apply two transformations:

-1. Key stripping — remove the suffix from the key name.
+1. Key stripping — remove the recognized formatting suffix from the key name.
 The formatted value already encodes the unit, so the suffix is redundant for human readers.

 Algorithm: match the longest known suffix from the list below.
 Each suffix is recognized in two forms: lowercase (_secret) and uppercase (_SECRET).
 No other casing is matched.
 Remove the matched suffix from the key.
 If no suffix matches, keep the key unchanged.
 Match order (longest first):